Priyang1310/feature-flashcard/README.md

 - **`npm test`**: Launches the test runner.
 - **`npm run eject`**: Removes the single build dependency from your project.

+### Deployment

+frontend and backend server are deployed on vercel.
+You can access the website through : https://flashcardfeature-fbz6yhffr-priyang1310s-projects.vercel.app/

 # Thank you for viewing this project